For quick and accurate UTI diagnosis and personalized antibiotic options designed to resolve your infection.

 Antibiotic Stewardship.
 Nearly 50% of prescribed patients are prescribed the wrong antibiotic

 This UTI test has been developed especially for patients who have been suffering from recurrent, persistent, and complicated UTIs.

 How does the Resolve mdx test work?

-Resolve mdx is a two-part test.
-First our laboratory uses PCR technology to identify the specific organisms that are causing your UTI, as well as the resistance genes that are in your urine.
-Then, using a proprietary method, we run tests to see what antibiotics will work against those organisms.
+Resolve mdx uses PCR technology to identify the organisms and resistance genes that are present in your urine sample.
+Then, using a proprietary method, we run tests to identify which antimicrobials will work against those organisms.

 How quickly will I get the results from my Resolve mdx test?

 Mdxhealth reports test results to your doctor within 24-48 hours.